rituraj567/RGB-Color-Guesser-Game/README.md

 # RBG Color Guesser Game

+To preview this game visit this link: https://github.com/rituraj567/RGB-Color-Guesser-Game

 Instructions:
 - In this game a RGB color is shown to you and you have to guess the color.
 - If you don't know what RGB color is refer to the below link.